steviet108/Crowdsale-ICO/README.md

 ![ganache](Resources/Ganache_image.png)

 Copy the ``` RPC SERVER ``` then navigate back to your Metamask wallet and top center of the Metamask window select the Networks tab.
-Select ``` Add Network ```, and copy the Network Name, New RPC URL and Chain ID.
+Select ``` Add Network ```, and copy the Network Name, New RPC URL and Chain ID from Ganache.

 ![Metamask_Ganache_Settings](Resources/Gif_Connect_MM_Ganache.gif)

 Now that you have set up Metamask to connect to your private blockchain on Ganache you are almost ready.
 Navigate back to Ganache and while in the Accounts section, you will see 10 distinct valid Ethereum Address's.
 These represent 10 distinct Accounts that will help to test the Smart Contract Functions.
 Click on the Key icon and copy & paste the private key for the first Ganache account.
+Opens Metamask and click on the colored circle in the top right corner, scroll down to ``` Import Account ``` and paste the private key from Ganache into Metamask.
+This will connect the address's from Ganache to your Metamask wallet.
+Repeat this for as many Accounts you want to use for the purposes of testing Functions in the Smart Contracts.

 ![Metamask](Resources/Gif_Add_Account.gif)